prxnav2005/Bottom-Up-ALU/README.md

 # Bottom-Up-ALU

-A 32-Bit Bottom Up ALU.
+A 32-Bit Bottom Up ALU made using Ripple Carry Adder, Binary Multiplier(built using Full Adders) and other basic logical operations.

 ## ALU Opcode Operations